 Amsterdam offers its visitors endless cultural and leisure things to see and do.
 These are the best places to visit:

-- Red Light District: The Red Light District is an eccentric neighborhood packed with window-displays where prostitutes offer their services to passers-by.
-It is one of the most visited areas of the city.
+- Red Light District: The Red Light District is an eccentric neighborhood packed with window displays where prostitutes offer their services to passers-by.
+It's one of the most visited areas of the city.

 - Canals: Over 46 miles (75 km) of canals run through Amsterdam seducing all those that visit it.
 On your visit to the capital, you can take a canal cruise and you can even stay in a houseboat if you decide to spend a few nights in Amsterdam.

 - Coffee Shops: In these curious cafés you can try some hash, marihuana, or other similar products, either by smoking it, mixing it with some tea, in water pipes, or in brownies.

 - Anne Frank House: This moving museum is housed in the building where Anne Frank (author of The Diary of a Young Girl) and her family were hidden from the Nazis for almost two years before being discovered.
-It is one of the most interesting museums in Amsterdam.
+It's one of the most interesting museums in Amsterdam.

 - Flower Market: This colorful market is a real pleasure for the senses.
 It was founded over 14 years ago.

 How to get to Amsterdam from Brussels